 school & youth program information

-Click the links below for detailed information on the programs we offer for school and youth groups.
-The School & Youth Programs At-A-Glance table gives a good idea of what programs will work for different grades based on the Alberta Education curriculum.
-Click on the name of each program in the table for more information on that program.
+Click the link below to see our School & Youth Programs At‑A‑Glance document.
+The At‑A‑Glance table gives a good idea of what programs will work for different grades based on the Alberta Education curriculum, as well as which programs are best suited to youth groups.
+Click on the name of each program in the At‑A‑Glance table for more information on that program.
 Homeschool groups are encouraged to book any program that interests them based on their students’ ages and curriculum goals.

 We are working to expand our list of school & youth programs that can be delivered virtually.
 If there is a virtual program that you would like to book but you do not see it listed here, please contact us to discuss how the program(s) in which you are interested can be delivered virtually.